Yumeng-Jin/Yumeng-Jin/README.md

 > 😄 I am actively seeking opportunities that will allow me to contribute to, and grow with, a team that values innovation and data-driven decision-making.

-📫 So, Please feel free to reach out to me at yumjin@ucdavis.edu for any professional inquiries or opportunities where my passion and skills can make a
+📫 So, Please feel free to reach out to me at yumjin@ucdavis.edu for any professional inquiries or opportunities where my passion and skills can make a difference!!